liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 This section contains settings for exporting user data from LDAP.

 **Users DN:** Enter the location in your LDAP tree where the users are stored.
-@product@ exports the users to this location.
+@sharepoint@ exports the users to this location.

 **User Default Object Classes:** Users are exported with the listed default object classes.
 To find out what your default object classes are, use an LDAP